dinosled/alli-app/README.md

 We understand the importance of having a low-barrier, diversity-aware, and gender-inclusive platform that serves the needs of our diverse target audience.
 Our goal is to provide a comprehensive and inclusive app that supports individuals through every step of the process.

 We are currently in the development stage.
-If you want to join our mission to make abortion with pills a more accessible and empowering experience reach out to us at **contact** or have a look at the contribution section of this page.
-For more information check out our **website**.
+If you want to join our mission to make abortion with pills a more accessible and empowering experience reach out to us at team@alli-app.com.
+For more information check out our [website](https://alli-app.com/).

 # Setup